 Walking is a simple way to improve your overall health.
-Walking can offer many benefits to people of all ages and fitness level.
+Walking can offer many benefits to people of all ages and fitness levels.
 Walking is free and easy to start.
 Physical activity does not have to be vigorous to improve your health.
 Something as simple as taking a 30-minute walk a day can have a massive effect on fitness and wellbeing.
-Walking is low impact, requires no equipment and can be completed at your own pace.
+Walking is low impact, requires no equipment, and can be completed at your own pace.

 ACH Group’s exercise physiologist – Jack Carter discusses 5 benefits of walking and how walking can impact your overall health and wellbeing.